 Reading Group: Recovering the Intellectual Origins of Technology

-Each change in the orientation of intellectual life emerged from a fundamentally optimistic or pessimistic disposition toward technology.
-Though the ancients were concerned about technology, they were moderate according to their orientation to nature’s apparent limits.
+Though the ancients were concerned about technology, their orientation to nature’s apparent limits made them moderates.
 We moderns are the children instead of an ambitious optimism–of the Enlightenment ideas that we can only know what we design or make and that we can master nature, including human nature, beyond any knowable limits.
 This optimism has been met throughout history with a chilling pessimism, which regards technology as a threat to humanity, the cause of social collapse, or the cause of the disenchantment of the world.

 What Questions Guide Us?